Texas-Robotics-Academy/markdown/in_person/programming_functions.md

 int main(){
-   printGreeting("Alison");
-   printGreeting("Brian");
-   printGreeting("Clifford the Big Red Dog");
+   printGreeting("Peter");
+   printGreeting("Justin");
+   printGreeting("Joydeep");
    return 0;
 }
 ```
 {{ site.data.alerts.end }}

-And we would get the following output:
+This gives us the following output:

 {{ site.data.alerts.callout_code_div }}
 ```
+Hello Peter!
-Hello Alison!
+Hello Justin!
-Hello Brian!
+Hello Joydeep!
-Hello Clifford the Big Red Dog!
 ```
 {{ site.data.alerts.end }}

-That's pretty convenient.

 ### Exercise 3.3.3:
-Using the code above as a base, add a call to printGreeting() in main so that you are also greeted.
+Edit the code above to add a call to printGreeting() in main so that you are also greeted.

 {{+}}Tutorial 3.3.3, 3_3_3{{+}}

-Now that you've been greeted...

 ## Returning Results